 SIR began offering Renegade Chicken takeout and delivery services again on a trial basis as of January 27, 2022.
-The trial is expected to continue until March 31, 2022, at SIR's option.
-The services were initially offered out of 21 Jack Astor's® locations in Ontario, with two additional Jack Astor's locations added to the trial as of February 16, 2022.
-SIR has agreed to pay an amount equal to 6% of the revenues earned to the SIR Royalty Limited Partnership (the "Partnership").
-Subsequent to Q2 2022, SIR intends to extend the current trial of Renegade Chicken, to operate out of up to 8 Jack Astor's locations until August 28, 2022, in exchange for continuing to pay 6% of the revenues arising therefrom to the Partnership.
-The Trustees of the Partnership are supportive of the continuation of the trial.
+The services were initially offered out of 21 Jack Astor's locations in Ontario, with two additional Jack Astor's locations added to the trial as of February 16, 2022.
+SIR has agreed to pay an amount equal to 6% of the revenues earned from the trial to the SIR Royalty Limited Partnership ("the Partnership").
+The trial was initially scheduled to continue until March 31, 2022, at SIR's option.
+Effective March 29, 2022, SIR opted to extend the trial until August 28, 2022, but it has reduced the number of Jack Astor's locations supporting the trial to eight locations.
+In exchange, SIR will continue to pay 6% of the revenues arising therefrom to the Partnership.
+The Trustees of the Fund are supportive of the continuation of the trial.
 The Renegade Chicken brand offers a variety of fried chicken sandwiches, fingers and wings, paired with freshly cut in-house fries, and is capitalizing on the emergence of fried chicken growth brands in the fast casual dining space.

-The pandemic has drastically altered SIR's operating environment and put a great deal of stress on its business.
+The pandemic drastically altered SIR's operating environment and put a great deal of stress on its business.
 As a result, during Fiscal 2021, SIR permanently closed six restaurants, including:

 - Effective January 8, 2021, SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario. - Effective February 9, 2021, SIR permanently closed three restaurants located at the corner of Yonge and Gerrard in downtown Toronto.
-The three restaurants closed included a Scaddabush, a Reds and a Duke's.
-The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's was not. - Effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.
+The three restaurants closed included a Scaddabush, Reds® Midtown Tavern and a Duke's Refresher® & Bar ("Duke's Refresher").
+The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's Refresher was not. - Effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.

-Net Earnings (Loss) and Comprehensive Income (Loss), Adjusted Net Earnings (Loss)(1), EBITDA(1), and Adjusted EBITDA(1)
+Net Loss and Comprehensive Loss, Adjusted Net Earnings (Loss)(1), EBITDA(1), and Adjusted EBITDA(1)

-- Net earnings (loss) and comprehensive income (loss) was \$1.6 million for Q2 2022, compared to (\$8.4) million for Q2 2021.
-Net earnings (loss) and comprehensive income (loss) was (\$49.2) million for YTD 2022, compared to (\$14.0) million for YTD 2022. - Adjusted Net Earnings (Loss)(1) were \$1.1 million in Q2 2022, compared to an Adjusted Net Earnings (Loss)(1) of \$2.5 million in Q2 2021.
-Adjusted Net Earnings (Loss)(1) was \$1.6 million in YTD 2022, compared to (\$3.1) million in YTD 2021. - EBITDA(1) and Adjusted EBITDA(1) were \$8.1 million and \$4.7 million in Q2 2022, respectively, compared to \$9.7 million and (\$0.8) million in Q2 2021, respectively. - EBITDA(1) and Adjusted EBITDA(1) were \$15.5 million and \$8.7 million in YTD 2022, respectively, compared to \$12.3 million and \$1.9 million in YTD 2021, respectively.
+• Net loss and comprehensive loss was \$1.6 million for Q3 2022, compared to net loss and comprehensive loss of \$19.4 million for Q3 2021.
+Net loss and comprehensive loss was \$50.8 million for YTD 2022, compared to net loss and comprehensive loss of \$33.4 million for YTD 2021.

+- Adjusted Net Earnings(1) were \$7.8 million in Q3 2022, compared to an Adjusted Net Loss(1) of \$5.0 million in Q3 2021.
+Adjusted Net Earnings (1) were \$9.5 million in YTD 2022, compared to an Adjusted Net Loss(1) of \$8.1 million in YTD 2021. - EBITDA(1) and Adjusted EBITDA (loss)(1) were \$14.9 million and \$10.9 million in Q3 2022, respectively, compared to \$3.1 million and (\$1.1) million in Q3 2021, respectively. - EBITDA(1) and Adjusted EBITDA(1) were \$30.5 million and \$19.5 million in YTD 2022, respectively, compared to \$15.4 million and \$0.8 million in YTD 2021, respectively.